Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 Baylor vs. UCSB Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest that pits the Baylor Bears (22-10) against the UCSB Gauchos (27-7) at Ball Arena has a projected final score of 76-67 (based on our computer prediction) in favor of Baylor, who is the favorite in this matchup by our model.
-Game time is at 1:30 PM ET on March 17.
+Friday's game between the Baylor Bears (22-10) and the UCSB Gauchos (27-7) at Ball Arena has a projected final score of 76-67 based on our computer prediction, with a favored Baylor squad coming out on top.
+Tipoff is at 1:30 PM ET on March 17.

-Based on our computer prediction, UCSB is a good bet to cover the point spread, which currently sits at 10.5.
-The two teams are projected to go under the 143.5 over/under.
+According to our computer prediction, UCSB is projected to cover the spread (10.5) versus Baylor.
+The two sides are projected to rack up the same number of points as the 142.5 over/under.

 Baylor vs. UCSB Game Info & Odds